CASINO

 These days we need to be grateful to any site that keeps pins out on the floor, as they can't be making too much money for their keepers.
 Owners can still improve their returns by simple inexpensive maintenance and it's gratifying to see that the Casino have started looking after their games properly.
 Keep up the good work, folks.

 The line-up has changed since this report was written but they continue to get the newest Stern games.
-The Lord Of The rings remains upstairs while downstairs is a Spider-Man.
-Both tables appeared in need of a thorough clean.
+There are only two machines in there at the moment and both are up by the front windows.

 Back to the sites page